maplibre/martin/docs/src/config-file.md

 # The socket address to bind [default: 0.0.0.0:3000]
 listen_addresses: '0.0.0.0:3000'

-# Set TileJSON URL path prefix, ignoring X-Rewrite-URL header.
-Must begin with a `/`
+# Set TileJSON URL path prefix.
+This overides the default of respecting the X-Rewrite-URL header.
+# Only modifies the JSON (TileJSON) returned, martins' API-URLs remain unchanged.
+If you need to rewrite URLs, please use a reverse proxy.
+# Must begin with a `/`.
+# Examples: `/`, `/tiles`
 base_path: /tiles

 # Number of web server workers